yindrew/CFR/README.md

 ![image](https://user-images.githubusercontent.com/61204939/187321937-f5c22dbd-fcd9-4f8a-b764-808323f57633.png)

 **Takeaways**: We see that in order to play optimally, the frequencies at which you make decisions is extremely important.
-For example, if you are holding a three and are the first person to go (represented by "3" in the example), we see that the bot isn't always betting. but will pass around 30% of the time.
+For example, if you are holding a three and are the first person to go (represented by "3" in the game state), we see that the bot isn't always betting. but will pass around 30% of the time.

 ### Referenced Articles